The Swan (TV series): Final competition scores

 After 9 episodes and 16 makeovers it was announced that DeLisa Styles had won the swan pageant.
-Gina B. placed runner-up, with Erica second runner-up.
+Gina Bravata placed runner-up, with Erica second runner-up.

 Reception

-Robert Bianco of USA Today called The Swan "hurtful and repellent even by reality's constantly plummeting standards".
+Television viewership and ratings

+The series premiered to 15 million viewers.

+Critical response

+The series received a negative reception from television critics.
+Gillian Flynn of Entertainment Weekly claimed the series was "a misogynistic mix of TV's twin vices: commercialism and conformity."
+USA Today's Robert Bianco believed the series to be "[h]urtful and repellent even by reality's constantly plummeting standards," further describing it as an advertisement for plastic surgery.
+Variety's Brian Lowry similarly claimed that the series glorified plastic surgery; however, he praised its graphics and music.
+Gaby Wood of The Guardian criticized the series's premise, stating, "the winner on The Swan is the woman who is thought to have undergone the greatest 'overall transformation' — in other words, the one who appears least like her former self."

 Journalist Jennifer Pozner, in her book Reality Bites Back, calls The Swan "the most sadistic reality series of the decade".
 Journalist Chris Hedges also criticized the show in his 2009 book Empire of Illusion, writing "The Swans transparent message is that once these women have been surgically 'corrected' to resemble mainstream celebrity beauty as closely as possible, their problems will be solved".
-Feminist scholar Susan J. Douglas criticized the show in her book The Rise of Enlightened Sexism for its continuation of a negative female body image, claiming that "it made all too explicit the narrow physical standards to which women are expected to conform, the sad degree to which women internalize these standards, the lengths needed to get there, and the impossibility for most of us to meet the bar without, well, taking a box cutter to our faces and bodies".
+Feminist scholar Susan J. Douglas criticized the show in her book The Rise of Enlightened Sexism for its continuation of a negative female body image, claiming that the series showed "the narrow physical standards to which women are expected to conform, the sad degree to which women internalize these standards, the lengths needed to get there, and the impossibility for most of us to meet the bar without, well, taking a box cutter to our faces and bodies".
+Author Alice Marwick described the show as "body culture media", in which plastic surgery is framed as "a morally correct solution to personal problems".